 It starts one conversation at a time.

-Maybe it starts with acknowledging the fact that racism still exists.
+It starts with acknowledging the fact that racism still exists.

 It starts by taking action and standing up for others.

 It starts by asking ourselves hard questions and being willing to examine our own issues and challenge our own preconceived notions.